ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 All members of a course, including the instructor and TFs will be given temporary course accounts.
 These accounts take the form of `courseid_netid`.
 Course accounts are distinct from any research accounts a course member may already have.
 As with all cluster access, you must be on the [VPN](/clusters-at-yale/access/vpn/) to access the web portal if you are off campus.

-All course-related accounts are subject to [the same policies and expectation as standard accounts](/clusters-at-yale/access/accounts/).
+All course-related accounts are subject to [the same policies and expectation as standard accounts](/clusters-at-yale/access/accounts/) and [Rules of Behavior](https://docs.ycrc.yale.edu/clusters/bouchet-rob/).

 ### Course-specific Web Portal